-Our research focuses on four main areas: computer-aided interpretation, well testing, optimization of wellbore, and measurement of flow rate.
+Our research focuses on four main areas: computer-aided interpretation, permanent downhole gauges, temperature transient analysis, and machine learning in well test interpretation.
 Below are highlights from several ongoing and recently completed studies.

 The research is focused in applying Machine Learning to aid with the interpretation of DTS data.
 The goal is to automatically detect the presence of fractures from the data and give an estimation of flow from them.
 Having the capacity to automate some of the interpretation would allow for the use of fiber optic data to real time decision making.

 As a potential approach to augment and improve on the existing methods, resistivity measurements can be used to characterize fractures.
 Fractures saturated with water effectively reduces the resistivity of rock matrix and create opportunities to extract fracture characteristics by monitoring the change in resistivity distribution.

 This research focuses on solving multiwell problems using machine learning approaches with Python.
 So far, the study has identified important features in a single-phase multiwell problem.
 This study will explore several different machine learning algorithms and compare them in terms of accuracy and performance.
 Python is very helpful for this purpose as it has a lot of machine learning libraries to choose from and is handier in solving machine learning related problems.

 The preliminary objective of this research is to

 investigate the possibility to represent and/or replace the numerical reservoir